jmankoff/interaction/assignments/colorpicker.md

 _Related APIs_:
 [View#onLayout](https://developer.android.com/reference/android/view/View)

-# Save State in Bundle
+# Save Application Model using Bundle

-Please save color picker states in savedInstanceState bundle.
+Please save application model in savedInstanceState bundle.
 When user goes off to some other app, and Android kills our Activity.
 We need to get the saved state back.
 Please refer to lecture slides for detail.

 We want to manage the state at the application level (`MainActivity.java`) versus at the interactor level, this means you will need to find a way to set the state of the color picker from its parent.